Is It Bad to Use a Massage Stick Every Day? | 321 STRONG Answers

 ## Duration and Pressure Are the Real Variables

-I have found that the athletes who get the most out of a massage stick treat it like active recovery, not a way to punish tight muscles into submission.
+I've found that the athletes who get the most out of a massage stick treat it like active recovery, not a way to punish tight muscles into submission.
 Moderate pressure, short sessions, and consistency beat aggressive grinding every time.

-The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for exactly this kind of targeted daily work.
+The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for this kind of targeted daily work.
 The spindle design gives you natural pressure feedback as you roll, making it easy to stay within a productive range.
-It excels on the calves, shins, and IT band, spots where a full foam roller cannot match the precision.
+It excels on the calves, shins, and IT band, spots where a full foam roller can't match the precision.

 | Scenario | Daily Use OK? | Notes |